 Understand Things Can Always Be Worse

 I know it's a cliché, but it's true.
-I got into a car accident a few weeks ago.
+The last car accident I got in came at a time when money was a bit shorter than usual.
 It was my fault.
-It came at a time when money was a bit shorter than usual.
 Oh, and it was the day before my wife's birthday.
 Sounds bad, and it wasn't great.

 The first thing I thought was that no one got hurt.
 That was the main thing.
 The car damage was only to the body and headlight (nothing structural or mechanical).
 It was in the shop for a couple of weeks, but it was only a minor inconvenience.
 I had to get up a little earlier than normal to take my wife to work on the days I needed a car.
 Certainly not the end of the world.
 As far as car accidents go, this could have been much worse.
 Knowing that made the ordeal less stressful for me.